-Remember that it is highly unlikely you have been 'specially chosen' by someone living abroad.
-You are instead one of many people that the scammers are trying to trick.
+It is highly unlikely you have been 'specially chosen' by someone living abroad.
+You are, instead, one of many people that the scammers are trying to trick.

 You should never give out your bank account details unless you are certain of who you are dealing with.
 If you have already given the fraudsters this information, tell your bank immediately.

-Keep in mind that charities are registered organisations that rarely have problems distributing funds.
-You can check the status of a charity on the Charity Commission's Register of Charities (England and Wales) or the Scottish Charity Register.
+Keep in mind that charities are registered organisations that rarely have difficulty distributing funds.
+You can check the status of a charity on:

-If you think you have been involved in money laundering you should stop sending money to the individuals involved.
+If you think you have been involved in money laundering, you should stop sending money to the people involved.

-You can also find out more about what to do if you think you have been scammed.
+You can also find out more about what to do if you think you've been scammed.